 Clearly, mobile browsing isn’t a thing of the future, it’s a thing of right now.

-Which means that your website absolutely must be mobile-flexible.
+This means that your website absolutely must be mobile-flexible.

-The best real estate agent website templates on the internet aren’t mobile-responsive because they’re ahead of the times; they’re mobile-responsive because they’re in-line with the times.
+The best real estate agent website templates on the internet aren’t mobile-responsive because they’re ahead of the times; they’re mobile-responsive because they’re in line with the times.